-The CTS met several times during 2016, receiving a number of notifications pursuant to GATS Article III:3 (transparency) and GATS Article V:7 (economic integration).
-The operationalization of the LDC services waiver was discussed, and several notifications of preferential treatment were approved during the year.
-A total of 23 Members have submitted notifications to date, including the United States.
+The CTS met several times during 2017, receiving a number of notifications pursuant to GATS Article III:3 (transparency) and GATS Article V:7 (economic integration).
+The operationalization of the LDC services waiver was discussed, and one additional notification of preferential treatment was acknowledged during the year.
+A total of 24 Members have submitted notifications to date, including the United States.